 Business Relations

 The United States is an important economic partner for Estonia.
-As supply chains become increasingly global in nature, US companies are finding crucial links in those chains are European, and the positive, bilateral nature of the US-Estonian trade relationship means Estonia is increasingly a key piece of the overall picture for US companies.
-Furthermore, as the UK moves out of the European Union, Estonia has become a strong contender for US companies wishing to maintain a presence in the European Union.
+As supply chains become increasingly global in nature, US companies are finding that crucial links in those chains are European, and the positive, bilateral nature of the US-Estonian trade relationship means Estonia has an increasing attractivenes as a trade partner for American companies.
+Furthermore, as the UK has moved out of the European Union, Estonia has become a strong contender for US companies wishing to maintain a presence in the European Union.

 Trade

-According to data from Statistics Estonia, the USA was Estonia’s 4th largest trade partner in 2019, up from 14th in 2017.
-Estonian exports to the United States totalled 975 million euros, which was 6.8% of Estonia’s total exports.
-Imports from the USA totalled 229 million euros, and placed the USA in 17th place among Estonia’s import partners.
+According to data from Statistics Estonia, in 2022 the U.S. was Estonia’s 9th largest trade partner, up from 14th place in 2017.
+Estonian the trade of goods between Estonia and the United States amounted to 1,475 billion euros, which was 3.3% of Estonia’s total trade of goods in 2022.

-Estonia’s primary exports to the USA in 2019:
+Estonia’s primary exports to the US in 2022:

-Estonia’s primary imports from the USA in 2019:
+Estonia’s primary imports from the US in 2022:

 • Optical, measuring, and precision instruments (11%)